 Why Do We Need Innovation?

 Despite the great strides made to diversify the nation’s workforce in recent years, many barriers remain.
 Roughly half of Canadians who experience disability are still unemployed or underemployed.
-Employers across the country urgently require the skills, education, and motivation of this untapped talent pool, but often do not have access to the tools and resources that can make this happen.
-Innovation is needed to remove the remaining barriers and take us the last mile.
+Employers across the country urgently require the skills, education and motivation of this untapped talent pool, but often they do not have access to the tools and resources to make this happen.
+Innovation is needed to remove the remaining barriers to bring us to the finish line.

 What is an Innovation Lab?

 An Innovation Lab is a specialized team within an organization that openly collaborates with stakeholders to address systemic challenges.